ZhichaoPengMath/ZhichaoPengMath.github.io/_pages/about.md

 - Reduced order models for kinetic equations, hyperbolic equations and other transport dominant problems

-During my postdoc period, I also did research in characterization and control prolbems for quatum computing.
+During my postdoc period, I also did research in characterization and control problems for quantum computing.
 Believe it or not, I have performed physics experiments on real quantum devices.

 Education
 ======